|DEPARTMENT OF HUMAN ENVIRONMENTAL SCIENCES|

 The Child and Family Resource Center is another facility, housing the Infant Stimulation Program which provides services to preschool children who are developmentally delayed and their families.
 This program also has a second location in Paris.
 Students interested in careers in this field do observations at these facilities.

-Other specially funded programs which are a part of the Department of Human Environmental Sciences include: Tennessee's Early Intervention Program-coordinating services for families in Northwest Tennessee; Parent Education and Children's Health Program-providing parenting education to the general public; Healthy Start Program-providing parent education for first time parents; and Child Care Resource Center-providing services, referrals, training and materials to child care providers.
+Other specially funded programs which are a part of the Department of Human Environmental Sciences include: Tennessee's Early Intervention Program-coordinating services for families in Northwest Tennessee; Parent Education and Children's Health Program-providing parenting education to the general public; Healthy Start Program-providing parent education for first time parents; and Northwest Disabilities Awareness Network.

-UT Martin Human Environmental Sciences students are active in the Preprofes-sional/Graduate Student Group of the American Association of Family and Consumer Sciences, the Fashion Merchandising Association, the Interior Design Group, the Student Dietetic Association, and Phi Upsilon Omicron.
+UT Martin Human Environmental Sciences students are active in the Preprofessional/Graduate Student Group of the American Association of Family and Consumer Sciences, the Fashion Merchandising Association, the Interior Design Group and the Student Dietetic Association.
 These organizations provide opportunities for students to interact socially and professionally.

 A supervised field experience or an undergraduate internship may be selected by the student with the intent of developing specialization in one's preferred career.
 A student must have a minimum 2.50 cumulative grade point average in order to enroll in field experience.
 For students enrolled in Family and Consumer Sciences Education, the supervised field experience is supervised student teaching.